Fraunhofer-AISEC/archie/analysis/Readme.md

 Contains the some functions needed for accessing and filtering the hdf5 file for fault data.
 Currently supported:
 * Get complete fault configurations
-* Get tbinfo and tbexec compressed or deflated
+* Get tbinfo, tbexec, and meminfo compressed or deflated
-* query fault configuration inside the file without holding it in RAM
+* Query fault configuration inside the file without holding it in RAM

-All functions either take a function handle or the fault group handle for their operation
+All functions either take a function handle or the fault group handle for their operation For example usage see analysis.ipynb

 ### tenthRound.py